Issue 18 (Sep-Oct 2017) Bill Brazier

 How and when do fish sleep

-However, the majority of shark species that live on or near the seafloor, such as our dogfish and tope, are able to rest and keep a constant flow of oxygen over the gills through specialised breathing holes called spiracles, located behind the head.
-They basically swallow water constantly to maintain an oxygen flow and prevent suffocation.
+Despite this, the majority of shark species that live on or near the seafloor, such as our dogfish and tope, are able to rest and remain stationary.
+Such species keep a constant flow of oxygen over the gills through specialised breathing holes called spiracles located behind the head and basically swallow water constantly to maintain an oxygen flow and prevent suffocation.
 Rays use this same technique.
-Although most sharks and some rays do have what most refer to as “eyelids”, they do not close them when at rest.
+Although most sharks (and some rays) do have what most refer to as “eyelids”, they do not close them when at rest.
 The function of these nictitating membranes is simply for protection of the eye when feeding.

 Modern humans typically display a nocturnal sleeping pattern, where we are active by day and sleep at night.
-Some fish also sleep by night, most notably in the wrasse species such as Ballans and Cuckoos, as well as the popular American sportfish the Smallmouth bass, which go into a deep rest cycle during darkness, hiding away and almost completely shutting down.
+Some fish also sleep by night, most notably in the wrasse species such as ballans and cuckoos, as well as the popular American sportfish the smallmouth bass (Micropterus dolomieu), which go into a deep rest cycle during darkness, hiding away and almost completely shutting down.
 Fish in this night-time sleeping state are said to have a high arousal threshold, meaning they can be poked, stroked and even picked up before they wake up and swim away, as many divers will testify.
 Rainbow wrasse (Coris julis) of the Mediterranean actually bury themselves in sand at night to keep out of sight from predators.
 Many wrasse species also show this behaviour, even in aquariums.
-From an angling point of view, this basically makes it impossible to catch them outside of daylight hours!
+From an angling point of view, this makes it almost impossible to catch them outside of daylight hours!

 “Fish in this night-time sleeping state are said to have a high arousal threshold, meaning they can be poked, stroked and even picked up before they wake up and swim away, as many divers will testify”

 Even fish that usually engage in routine sleep may skip a few nights if they are migrating or spawning.
-Three-spined stickleback, for example, will avoid sleep altogether whilst their eggs are incubating in their nests so they can use their fins to circulate oxygen to their new babies.
+The very common three-spined stickleback (Gasterosteus aculeatus), for example, will avoid sleep all together whilst their eggs are incubating in their nests so they can use their fins to circulate oxygen to their new babies.
 Fish can also switch between being day or night sleepers, depending on the time of year and food availability.

 Can fish dream?